Gold prices dip on profit-taking amid Fed inflation concerns

-REUTERS - Gold prices nudged lower on Thursday, with investors taking profits after gains of nearly 1 percent in the previous session on weaker U.S. economic data and concerns among some Federal Reserve policymakers over lower inflation.
+(Reuters) - Gold prices nudged lower on Thursday, with investors taking profits after gains of nearly 1 percent in the previous session on weaker U.S. economic data and concerns among some Federal Reserve policymakers over lower inflation.

 Many Fed policymakers expect that interest rates will have to be raised in the “near term”, the minutes of the U.S. central bank’s last policy meeting showed on Wednesday.